History of the Democratic Party (United States): The rise and fall of William Jennings Bryan

 The opposition Democrats were close to controlling two-thirds of the vote at the 1896 national convention, which they needed to nominate their own candidate.
-However, they were not united and had no national leader, as their strongest leader, Illinois governor John Peter Altgeld had been born in Germany and was ineligible to be president.
+However, they were not united and had no national leader, as their strongest leader, the German-born Illinois governor John Peter Altgeld was ineligible to be president.

-However, a young (35 years old) upstart, Congressman William Jennings Bryan made the magnificent "cross of gold" speech, which brought the crowd at the 1896 convention to its feet and got him the nomination.
+However, a young (35 years old) upstart, Congressman William Jennings Bryan delivered the magnificent "cross of gold" speech, which brought the crowd at the 1896 convention to its feet and got him the nomination.
 He would lose the election, but remained the Democratic hero and was renominated and lost again in 1900 and a third time in 1908.
 The anti-Bryan conservative Democrats did nominate their candidate in 1904, but otherwise Bryan and Bryan's supporters largely dominated the party from 1896 to 1916.
 Historian David Sarasohn evaluated the Democratic party in the Bryan era:Democrats [were] an issue-oriented party (tariff and child labor reform, trust regulation, federal income tax, direct election of senators) and an emerging national coalition (southerners, western Progressives, blue-collar ethnic voters, and liberal intellectuals), most of whom shared a grudging but genuine admiration for their titular leader, William Jennings Bryan.
 Indeed, it is the Commoner [Bryan] whose spirit, vision, and yes, political sagacity, pervades the narrative.